 AASLD is an accredited provider of continuing medical education and adheres to the policies and standards set forth by the Accreditation Council for Continuing Medical Education (ACCME).
-As such, all faculty members (including Program Chairs, panelists, moderators and speakers) and abstract authors are required to disclose relationships with commercial interests.
+As such, all faculty members (including Program Planners, Program Chairs, Moderators, Panelists, and Presenters) and abstract authors are expected to fully disclose all financial relationships with commercial interests during the past 12 months.
 A commercial interest is defined as "any entity developing, producing, marketing, re-selling or distributing healthcare goods or services consumed by or used on patients."

 To ensure compliance, AASLD expects that all program content and related materials will promote improvements or quality in health care and not a specific proprietary business interest or commercial bias.